bexilsley.com ✴

 - DBug: Opens your compiled game in debugging mode to check for problems.

-- VLink: links the files made with VComp and turns your game into a distributable, executable version that you can sell or share.
+- VLink: links the files made with VComp and turns your game into a distributable, executable version that runs without Visionary.

 Oxxi released a few more software titles, but officially closed in 1995, following Commodore’s collapse.

-Visionary may not have been a hit, but it was bold and strange and lovingly built.
+Visionary may not have been a hit, but it was bold and lovingly built.
 It feels, to me, like a fitting swan song for the Amiga’s weirder, more imaginative era.
-I think it’s worth remembering.
-I think it’s worth preserving.
+I think it’s worth remembering and preserving.
 I even think it’s worth resurrecting.

 Closing the loop